gchalard/inetdoc-api/README.md

 These scripts are the low level scripts.
 They can be used as a reference to start a single virtual machine.

-- `ovs-startup.sh` starts all linux virtual machines
+- `ovs-startup.sh` starts all linux virtual machines.
+It includes:
+  - Configuration of TAP interfaces
+  - Generation of SPICE passwords
+  - Support for UEFI boot with OVMF
+  - Advanced QEMU options for performance and security
+  - Management of different GPU drivers
+    - qxl with 64MB of video memory for Linux virtual machines
+    - qxl-vga with 256MB of video memory for Windows virtual machines
+  - Management of TPM support with swtpm

-- `ovs-iosxe.sh` starts Cisco virtual routers such as Cloud Services Router 1000V or Cisco Catalyst 8000V Edge Software
+- `ovs-iosxe.sh` starts Cisco virtual routers such as Cloud Services Router 1000V or Cisco Catalyst 8000V Edge Software.
+It includes:
+  - Configuration of 3 TAP interfaces like the physical ISR4321 routers

 - `ovs-nxos.sh` starts Cisco Nexus 9000v Switches such as 9300 or 9500